mdamyanova/SoftUni-CSharpWeb-Meow/README.md

 # Meow
 Meow is a cute, friendly web platform for cats and their owners.
 In Meow, despite you can brag with your cats, you can also adopt a kitty and give it love, care and such nice things.

+The project is a template for connection between cat owners and voluntary initiatives for cats

 ![Meow Home](https://imgur.com/fN7JZN3.jpg)

 ## General Requirements